Gondwana Link Ltd

 Peter Price is Program Manager for Great Western Woodlands.

 Paula has much experience in strategic planning and this has been her core role in assisting Gondwana Link.
-Paula guided the first conservation action plan for Gondwana Link - for the Stirlings to Fitzgerald section of the link - and has assisted with whole of link strategic thinking.
-Her current role is working on the best approaches for the Ravensthorpe Connection section of the link.
+Paula guided the first conservation action plan for Gondwana Link - for the Stirling to Fitzgerald section of the Link - and worked with Angela Sanders to further develop this plan and the monitoring protocols.
+Paula also assisted with the initial Fitz-Stirling monitoring work which enabled the collection of baseline data.
+Since then Paula has worked on conservation plans for several other areas.
+She has completed the first iteration of the Granite and Woodlands Conservation Plan for the Kondinin-Dundas area, worked on the best approaches for the Ravensthorpe Connection and is currently tackling the whole of Link strategic plan.